MRT3216/MRT3216-2018-PowerUp/README.md

   - distance to rangefinder without smoothing
 - **rangeFinderAverageDistance**: inches
   - distance to rangefinder with smoothing
+- **Gyro**: drive/navx/yaw
+  - Assumes that you already have a / after SmartDashboard
+- **Timer**: timer
+  - Assumes that you already have a / after SmartDashboard

 These values need to be **read and set** in the dashboard:<br>